 Import

 And that's basically it.
 You can now browse the newly imported dashboard and enjoy your CrowdSec Threat Intelligence feed.
-It may take some time for CrowdSec and the new notification handler to pass decision data into VictoriaMetrics.
+It may take some time for CrowdSec and the new notification handler to pass alert data into VictoriaMetrics.
 So take a break, get some coffee and check the dashboard at a later time again.

 The Extra Mile